-4. Expand Multimodal Accommodations and Connectivity
+4 - Expand Multimodal Accommodations & Connectivity

 Circulation for pedestrians, bicyclists and other non vehicular users received many responses in the Master Parks Plan online survey, with the highest number of survey respondents saying the Riverwalk was the park they most visited.
 Many respondents suggested extending the Riverwalk towards the Holliday Bridge and adding pedestrian crossing(s) over the North Fork to connect to other trail systems in the area.
-When the Project Management Team was asked to note priorities on a dot sheet exercise, linking a multi-use trail that connected the North Fork of the Shenandoah with the downtown/stream restoration efforts received support from all respondents.
+When the Project Management Team was asked to note priorities on a dot sheet exercise, all respondents supported linking a multiuse trail that connected the North Fork of the Shenandoah with the downtown/stream restoration efforts.